 You will compose a total of three in-class essays.
 The first is a diagnostic essay intended to give me an idea of where you stand as writers.
 This will enable me to make appropriate changes to the course syllabus based on your overall strengths and weaknesses.
-The diagnostic essay will not be graded, but will count toward participation.
+The diagnostic essay will not be graded as such, but will factor into your points for participation.
 We will prepare for the two other in-class essays through applicable reading assignments, responses, and in-class activities.
 These essays will be graded.
-It is therefore imperative that you are present on the days in which they are assigned.
+It is therefore imperative that you are present on the days on which they are to be written.

 - Absences: In-class essays: If for some reason you are unable to make it to class on any of these days, please notify me in advance.
-Lack of notification may result in an automatic "F" on the assignment.
+Lack of notification may result in an automatic "F" for the assignment.